medusa-ui/documentation/docs/internals/hydra-flow.md

 ### Fragment render requests via channel

-The heartbeat channel causes a Flux Sink to be generated in local memory, which allows for communication from Hydra to connected services.
+Upon registration, Hydra knows how to reconnect with the Medusa instances, which allows for communication from Hydra to connected services.

 Medusa will again initiate the flow, when rendering a root page containing one or more fragments.
-It sends a List of FragmentRequests to Hydra across the heartbeat channel.
+It sends a List of Fragments to Hydra via /h/discovery/{publicKey}/requestFragment.

-Hydra will receive this and map these requests onto active Flux Sinks.
-Requests without such active Sinks result in null, which means the fallback will be triggered on Medusa side.
+Hydra will receive this and map these requests onto active services.
+Requests without such active services result in null, which means the fallback will be triggered on Medusa side.

-If an active sink is available, it will be used to forward the relevant FragmentRequests to the relevant Medusa instances.
-Medusa receives these on its side of the heartbeat channel.
+If an active service is available, it will be used to forward the relevant Fragments to the relevant Medusa instances.
+Through the active instances, a POST call is forwarded to Medusa asking to render the Fragment.
 It passes the request on to the renderer, which will render it locally and update the Session accordingly.
 The render and Session then get returned to Hydra.

 Hydra combines the finished renders and updated Sessions, then sends a ResolvedFragments object back.